Sudharsa2826/ContactManagerAPI1/Back/ContactManagerAPI/README.md

 - Ensure that the JWT authentication is working by sending requests with the token.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.# ContactManagerAPI
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-# Contactly
-"# Contactly"
-"# Contactly"
-"# Contactly"